softwarelifecycle/resume/README.md

 I find the bio-medical device space extremely rewarding and fascinating work.
 I have also been working on using PyTorch to train convolutional neural networks for image processing tasks.

-I am highly devoted to continuous learning and have take Udemy courses on Software Architecture, REST API's using rGPC, Python and Data Science.
+I am highly devoted to continuous learning and have taken Udemy courses on Software Architecture, REST API's using rGPC, Python and Data Science.

 I look forward to discuss interesting engineering oppurtunities!
 Please view my complete resume above.